zzzyfa/attendance-sys/README.md

 # Attendance Management System

-This was a Java individual class assignment from APU.
+- This was a Java individual class assignment from APU, in the form of desktop application.

+- More explanations and screenshots can be seen in the documentation: oodj_assyfa.docx

 The three types of users of this system:
 1. Admin